vireal01/react_winter_or_summer/README.md

 # About the App

-the app shows differend design in wonter and summer.
+The app shows differend design depends on there is winter or summer.

 The winter/summer detection based on the user location and on the current month.